-Diana's father had joined the Singapore Supplementary Volunteer Force as part of the effort to defend the island.
+Diana's father had joined the Straits Settlement Volunteer Force (SSVF) as part of the effort to defend the island.
 Earlier the British had assumed that any attack on Singapore would come by sea so they concentrated their limited resources on the harbor.
 Instead, the Japanese came down the Malay peninsula and invaded the island from the north.
 The invading force faced very little opposition from the British and their allies.
 On February 15, 1942, after being attacked for only a few days, the British surrendered.
 Prime Minister Winston Churchill called the ignominious fall of Singapore to the Japanese the "worst disaster" and "largest capitulation" in British military history.
 Donald Purdie became one of the 85,000 British, Australian, Dutch and Indian prisoners of the Japanese.
 They were marched down the city streets to Changi prison, which had been built to house 600 prisoners.

 From Changi Prison to the Death Railway